We are committed to:-

 Please download our Child Protection & Safeguarding Policy below in full to read more.

 - Pete Brodie- Assistant Headteacher

-If you are concerned about the welfare of any pupil in Peter Brodie (Assistant Headteacher), Becky Kennedy (Acting Headteacher)
+If you are concerned about the welfare of any pupil, please contact Hester Enthoven (Assistant Headteacher) or Pete Brodie (Acting Headteacher)

 Or if you have a concern about a child that lives in Hackney, you can contact the First Response Team directly during office hours Monday -Friday 9am -5pm.
 (0208 356 5500)